-If the blue oyster mushroom doesn’t get lots of fresh air at the pinning and fruiting stage, the fruit will grow long stems, which is not desirable.
-You want your oyster mushrooms to have very short stems and thick caps – this is only accomplished if they have lots of fresh air exchange.
+If the Blue Oyster mushroom doesn’t get lots of fresh air at the pinning and fruiting stages, the fruit will grow long stems, which is not desirable.
+You want your Blue Oyster mushrooms to have very short stems and thick caps – this is only accomplished if they have lots of fresh air exchange.
 Because there is a lot of carbon monoxide at the base of the mushroom, they will grow long legs if they need to stretch for fresh air.

 To prevent leggy mushrooms, you should also ensure they get the right amount of light, or they will be stretching their stems to reach toward the light too.

 Harvest the mushrooms by picking or cutting entire clusters rather than one mushroom at a time as the mushrooms will store longer.

 If you are looking to start a new hobby or you want to embrace a more natural way of living, why not give Blue Oyster Mushroom growing a try?

 Growing your own produce can be very rewarding, and, compared to other crops, mushrooms are inexpensive to cultivate, and the time from spore-to-table is much quicker than other fruits and vegetables.